iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 $ITER8/samples/istio/gitops/platformsetup.sh
 ```

-replacing `[YOUR_ORG]` with your GitHub organization or username.
-Now, do the same replacement operation to update some references in the repo so they will point at your forked repo.
+Now, do the same replacement operation to update references in the repo so they will point at your forked repo.

 === "MacOS"
     ```shell